charliethinker/charliethinker/README.md

-I'm Zhu Chenglin.
+I'm **Zhu Chenglin**.
 I live in Suzhou, China with my wife, ~~one~~ two children.

+In 2017 I founded Collietech Software, where we created lots of cool things like the Collie eCTD Publisher, Collie PDF Sharper, and Collie Word Sharper.